FastComet is headquartered in San Francisco. They feature a worldwide customer base of 45,000+ across 83 countries.

 Fortunately, FastComet will give you a full 45 days to get your money back.
 That means you can try out their service, or even spin up a test site like we did, and have over a month to vet them.

 This 45-day period is among the longest we’ve seen.
-And it means that FastComet is confident in the service they provide.
+It means that FastComet is confident in the service they provide.

 4. Free Daily Backups

 Like it or not, you’re bound to run into site problems that threaten to derail all the hard work you’ve put in.
 Stay in the game long enough and it’s bound to happen to everyone.

 No problem if you’re on FastComet, though.

 First, they offer free daily backups.
 That’s almost unheard of on cheap, ‘value’ plans.

 Second, they’ll store these backups for you, safely off-site for up to 30 full days.